As the DNC in Chicago again sees large protests, a new generation of demonstrators finds inspiration in the past

 Michael James, now 82 years old, recalled the police crackdown on those protests, telling CBS News, "It was basically an attack."

-James can be seen in a famous photograph of protestors surrounding a police van.
+James can be seen in a famous photograph of protesters surrounding a police van.

 "The myth has persisted over the years that we tipped it over," he said.
 "We did not.
 We rocked it."